Normalized Event Filters

 1. Select an event field from the dropdown.
 Only fields of the selected log type are shown.

-2. Select an operator (also known as a condition) from the dropdown menu.
+2. Select an operator from the dropdown menu.

 * The dropdown options will be limited to those applicable to the selected field's data type.
 See [Supported field types and operators](#supported-field-types-and-operators), below.